Alfred Robinson (businessman): Robinson Trust

 In 1868 he formed the Robinson Trust with Abel Stearns, the most important land owner in Southern California in Los Angeles County.
 The real estate sales partnership included four San Francisco investors; Samuel Brannan, E. F. Northam, Charles B. Polhemus, Edward Martin.
 The era of the large cattle ranchos was on the way out.
 In its place came agriculture, as ranchos were broken up and generally sold in 40 acre farms and ranches.
 The Trust acted as sales agents for the subdivisions.
-In order to gain maximum coverage for their campaign, they linked themselves to the 'California Immigrant Union' and helped guide that organization’s sales pitches.
+In order to gain maximum coverage for their campaign, they linked themselves to the 'California Immigrant Union' and helped guide that organization's sales pitches.

 Alfred Robinson died in San Francisco in 1895.

 Californios and California Mission Indians

 Book

 In 1846, Alfred Robinson published Life in California, a comparatively sympathetic portrait of the lifeways and Californios political vicissitudes of the region under the Mexican Republic.
 The book subsequently went through several reprintings.

-Equally important with Robinson's own descriptions was the fact that he appended to it a lengthy ethnographic description of the Juaneño - Acagchemem Native American Mission Indians, and Chinigchinix, at Mission San Juan Capistrano written in the 1820s by the Franciscan missionary Jerónimo Boscana.
+Equally important with Robinson's own descriptions was that he appended to it a lengthy ethnographic description of the Juaneño - Acagchemem Native American Mission Indians, and Chinigchinix, at Mission San Juan Capistrano written in the 1820s by the Franciscan missionary Jerónimo Boscana.